zio/zio-prelude/docs/functionalabstractions/concretetypes/debug.md

   sealed trait Repr {
     def render: String
     def render(renderer: Renderer): String
-    override def toString: String = render // to show a nice view in IDEs, REPL, etc }
+  }
 }
 ```

 `Repr` here is a data structure that captures the information needed to render a data type in a structured format so that it can be displayed in different ways.
 A `Renderer` is a data type that knows how to render a `Repr` to a particular string representation, for example using short names for readability or fully qualified names for using the rendered output as valid code.

 If we import `zio.prelude._` then we can use the `debug` operator on any data type with a `Debug` instance defined for it.
+We can also just use the `render` operator on any data type with a `Debug` instance defined for it to render it to a simple string representation.

 The `Debug` abstraction is the functional equivalent of the `toString` operator but it has several advantages over just using `toString`.